Consult the medication dictionary to quickly obtain detailed information

 Here are a few tips to help you find what you are looking for:

-For many people, there is nothing more exciting than travelling abroad.
-The prospect of breathtaking landscapes and unforgettable moments bring joy to our hearts while we prepare for our journey and make a list of things to remember.
-Among other things, it is important to be aware of the inherent risks of the destination we are travelling to.
+For many, there is nothing more exciting than foreign travel.
+The prospect of breathtaking landscapes and unforgettable moments makes us happy while we tend to our preparations and make a list of things to remember.

-Some diseases are typically known to hit while you travel or once you return home.
+Some diseases are typically known to strike during travel or once you return home.
 These diseases are sometimes due to a germ-related infection, such as a virus, bacteria or parasite.
-They can also result from an usual activity practised during a trip.
+They can also result from an unusual activity practised during a trip.
 The most memorable moments of a trip should never be that of medical problems!

 Fortunately, several "typical" illnesses experienced by travellers can be prevented thanks to a few precautionary measures.
 Your pharmacist can play a pivotal role in maintaining your health during travel.

-In exotic destinations, most gastrointestinal infections are contracted through ingestion of contaminated water or food, or contact with contaminated hands or objects.
-Although traveller's diarrhea is not life threatening, it can be very unpleasant when it occurs during travel.
-Most often, it results from a germ-related infection.
-It sometimes requires the use of an antibiotic treatment and, in rare cases, hospitalization.
+In exotic destinations, most gastrointestinal infections are contracted through ingestion of contaminated water or food, or contact with contaminated persons or objects.
+Although traveller's diarrhea is not life threatening, it can spoil a vacation.
+Most often, it results from a bacterial infection.
+It sometimes requires the use of an antibiotic treatment and, more rarely, hospitalization.

 The risk of contracting traveller's diarrhea varies depending on the destination.
 By choosing food carefully, a traveller can limit the risk of severe diarrhea.
-Basic hand hygiene significantly lowers the probability of being infected—washing hands well with soap and water or using an alcohol-based hand sanitizer are beneficial.
+Basic hand hygiene significantly lowers the probability of being infected—adequate handwashing with soap and water or the use of an alcohol-based hand sanitizer are beneficial.
 Additionally, there is an oral vaccine on the market that can be taken before you leave on a trip.
 Your pharmacist can inform you about its advantages and inconveniences.

-Pharmacists can now prescribe an antibiotic treatment to be taken in the case of traveller's diarrhea.
-Before prescribing this type of treatment, they must ask you a number of questions during an individual consultation.
-They will check if you meet certain criteria and determine if it is the appropriate treatment according to your situation.
-It is important to note that consultation fees may apply.
+Pharmacists can prescribe an antibiotic treatment to be taken in the case of traveller's diarrhea.
+To do this, they must ask you questions during an individual consultation.
+They will check if you meet certain criteria and determine the most suitable treatment.
+Consultation fees may apply.

-When you visit a destination that has a high risk of malaria, it is important to apply certain preventive measures intended to reduce this risk.
+When visiting a high risk destination, it is important to apply certain preventive measures.
 Sleeping under a mosquito net and using insect repellent can help to protect against potential insect bites.
-Your pharmacist can help determine which product is the most suitable for you and tell you how to use it.

-Malaria is a disease that can be avoided by following a preventive treatment.
-The person under treatment will take one dose of medication once a day or once a week, depending on the prescribed product.
-Treatment will begin up to one week prior to departure and will last up to four weeks following the person's return.
+Malaria is a disease that can be avoided by following a preventive drug treatment.
+The treatment must be started up to one week prior to departure and lasts up to four weeks following the person's return.
 It is important to closely follow dosage instructions to ensure optimal protection.

-Acute mountain sickness is a temporary condition that results from inadequate acclimation to a lowered level of oxygen when a person is in high altitude.
+This is a temporary condition that results from inadequate acclimation to a lowered level of oxygen when in high altitude.
 The higher a person climbs the more the total barometric pressure and the partial pressure of oxygen decrease.
-This lack of oxygen causes lowered physical performance, hyperventilation, and symptoms such as fatigue, weakness, vertigo, headaches, and dizziness.
+This lack of oxygen causes lowered physical performance, hyperventilation, and other symptoms (fatigue, weakness, vertigo, headaches, dizziness, etc.).

-There is no need to be overly concerned if you take the necessary precautions.
-Ideally, learn more about preventive measures before your departure.
-You should also be able to recognize the onset of acute mountain sickness symptoms, so you can adjust and prevent them from getting worse.
-Being well-informed about it will prevent your fun from being spoiled.
+It’s a good idea to learn more about preventive measures before your departure to be able to recognize the onset of acute mountain sickness symptoms, so you can adjust and prevent them from worsening.

-Pharmacists can now prescribe a preventive treatment for acute mountain sickness, if necessary.
-Prior to your departure, they will ask you a number of questions during an individual consultation.
-They will check if you meet certain criteria and determine if it is the appropriate treatment according to your situation.
-It is important to note that consultation fees may apply.
+Pharmacists can prescribe a preventive treatment for acute mountain sickness, if needed.
+Prior to your departure, they will ask you a number of questions during a consultation.
+They will check if you meet certain criteria and determine if it is the appropriate treatment.
+Consultation fees may apply.

-Getting vaccinated in preparation for a trip is an important issue.
-The decision to get vaccinated or not can have significant consequences.
-Vaccines protect us from certain germs that can cause transient or irreversible damage.
+Getting vaccinated in preparation for a trip is key.
+The decision whether or not to be vaccinated can have significant consequences.
+Vaccines protect us from various germs that can cause transient or irreversible damage.
 Some destinations carry a particularly high risk of infectious diseases such as hepatitis, yellow fever, and typhoid fever.

-Here are other examples of things that pharmacists can do to help you prepare for a trip.
+Here are other examples of what pharmacists can do to help you prepare for a trip.
 They can:

 Your message has been sent.